Lesson plan projects

 All pupils in years 8 and 9 focused their art lessons on this Mexican celebration.
 Pupils discussed the concept of death, funerals they had been to, the deaths of friends and family, their own deaths, ideas for their own funerals and how they would like to be remembered.

-They then made either a paper skeleton or a clay skull depicting a person who has passed away.
+They then made either a paper skeleton or a clay skull depicting a person who has died.
 Some pupils chose to depict their grandparents; other chose public figures including Michael Jackson and Lady Diana.
 Once the artefacts were complete, a group of pupils built altars at the NCPC conference and discussed the project on stage.

 A great deal of ground was covered in this project, allowing pupils to open up about their ideas for their own death and to share experiences of death and funerals with pupils who had not yet experienced it first-hand.